rebelsky/csc282-original/outlines/summaries/misc.md

-We consider a variety of smaller issues that will make you a better C programmer.
+We consider a variety of smaller issues that might make you a better C programmer.